-A weaker kiwi also will make New Zealand exports more attractive.
+A weaker Kiwi also will make New Zealand exports more attractive.
 So exporters may sell more goods.

 But conversely, anything New Zealand imports will be more expensive.
-And we are back to importing more than we export with the balance of payments deficit recently widening to the worst in a decade.
+And we are back to importing more than we export with the balance of payments deficit recently widening last year to the worst in a decade.
 Fuel is likely to get more expensive and consumer goods will cost more.

 What to Do About a Weaker NZ Dollar?

 If the New Zealand dollar weakens further, your everyday costs in New Zealand will likely rise.
 So what do you do to protect yourself?